nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * It is only compulsory to include the **recipe name** when you first add the recipe into recipe book!

-* When adding an ingredient, it is only compulsory to include the **ingredient name**.
-However, you can also add in additional details such as amount (**RECOMMENDED**) and substitutions etc.!

 * Although optional, we do however suggest adding in the other fields if possible for your own future reference.

 * If you have multiple inputs for tags, steps or ingredients, treat each input as a separate field (i.e. `s/Step1 s/step2`).